dunika/paginated-listings-scraper/README.md

 ### nextPageSelector

 Gets the url of the next page to be scraped.
 Can be either a CSS selector or a function.
-If a selector is used it gets the href propery of the element.
-If the href is not a valid url than it assumes it is a path and concaninates this with the origin of the url that was initially passed in as the `url` option
+If a selector is used it gets the href property of the element.
+If the href is not a valid url than it assumes it is a path and concatenates this with the origin of the url that was initially passed in as the `url` option

 If you need something more custom then this then use a function.
-The function will recieve the origin taken from the original Url and the loaded Cheerio DOM as an argument which will allow you to select whatever you want from the page.
+The function will receive the origin taken from the original Url and the loaded Cheerio DOM as an argument which will allow you to select whatever you want from the page.

 ```
   nextPageSelector(origin, $) {